shirelepfl/CMT-Project/README.md

 ### Output files

 The C code generates 2 CSV files containing numbers of cancer cells at each time steps, we chose each 5 days on a total of 120 days.
-The MatLab code generates a gif of lungs with cells turning red when cancerous at each time step, for the healthy and smoker case. (one after the other).
+The MatLab code generates a gif of lungs with cells turning red when cancerous at each time step, for the healthy and smoker case.
+The gif generates them one after the other.
+It can be found in the output files on MatLab when clicking on the preview button.

 ### Report